ThePedroo/C-Music-Discord-Bot/README.md

 ## Pre-compiled

-* 1 - Go to GitHub releases and download the pre-compiled file that matches your CPU architecture, after it runs it.
+* 1 - Go to GitHub releases and download the pre-compiled file that matches your CPU architecture, after it, run it.

 Done!
 Yeah, it's that simple to use it. ^^